 As a true New England gal, Perry enjoys being outside spending time on the water; kayaking or paddle boarding, skiing, walking or hiking and exploring new places and happy to even weed her garden!
 Time with friends and family and or having them over for an impromptu meal makes life even more special.

-Having known Summerhill when her grandmother was here in the 80’s Perry was very pleased to join the Summerhill family over nine years ago in the role of Concierge and Marketing Assistant.
+Having known Summerhill when her grandmother was here in the 80’s Perry was very pleased to join the Summerhill family over twelve years ago in the role of Concierge and Marketing Assistant.
 It’s an honor to support our extraordinary residents, their families and our staff in any way that helps them.